All Episodes

 That's not what I saw.

-I saw a president calmly very answer everybody's questions with a sense of humor.
+I saw a president calmly answer everybody's questions with a sense of humor.

-Federal agencies minimizing the burden of burden of Obamacare, promise made.
+Federal agencies minimizing the burden of Obamacare, promise made, promise kept.

-You know, the streamlining, expediting, you know, infrastructure projects and approvals, suspending federal dollars for sanctuary cities, directing the government to build a border wall, promise kept, and acting the first step in extreme vetting, promise kept.
+You know, the streamlining, expediting, you know, infrastructure projects and approvals, suspending federal dollars for sanctuary cities, directing the government to build a border wall, promise kept.

-Uh indefinitely suspending the mortgage rate reduction for the Federal Housing Administration kept.
+Indefinitely suspending the mortgage rate reduction for the federal housing administration kept.

-You know, going forward with the military rebuild, Dakota pipeline, XL pipeline, uh going forward with everything he said he would do with business, everything is in place to fulfill his economic plan, his health care plan, his energy plan, his immigration plan, his military plan, the VA plan, it's all in place.
+Everything is in place to fulfill his economic plan, his health care plan, his energy plan, his immigration plan, his military plan, the VA plan.

 They don't talk about it.